Uluak-alt/vibe-switch/extension/PRIVACY.md

 - chatgpt.com
 - gemini.google.com

-**We only**:
+**Functionality:**
-- Inject our sidebar interface
+- The extension injects a sidebar interface for vibe selection
-- Read text from input fields when you press Enter (to add personality instructions)
-- Never send this data anywhere
+- The extension intercepts and reads text from the chat input field momentarily, solely for the purpose of locally prepending or appending the selected personality instructions to the prompt before it is submitted to the third-party chat service
+- This content is neither stored nor transmitted by Vibe Switch
+- The modified prompt (user text + personality instructions) is then sent directly to the third-party service (ChatGPT or Gemini) by your browser, following that service's own privacy practices

 ## Permissions Explained